kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md

 ### §49.33   Eligibility for recording: general requirements.

-A conveyance is eligible for recording under this subpart only if, in addition to the requirements of §§49.11, 49.13, and 49.17, the following requirements are met:
+A conveyance is eligible for recording under this subpart only if, in addition to the requirements of §[[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.11   FAA Aircraft Registry.|§49.11]], 49.13, and 49.17, the following requirements are met:

 \(a\) It is in a form prescribed by, or acceptable to, the Administrator for that kind of conveyance;

 \(b\) It describes the aircraft by make and model, manufacturer's serial number, and United States registration number, or other detail that makes identification possible;

-\(c\) It is an original document, or a duplicate original document, or if neither the original nor a duplicate original of a document is available, a true copy of an original document, certified under §49.21;
+\(c\) It is an original document, or a duplicate original document, or if neither the original nor a duplicate original of a document is available, a true copy of an original document, certified under [[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.21   Return of original conveyance.|§49.21]];

 \(d\) It affects aircraft registered under 49 U.S.C.
 44101-44104; and

-\(e\) It is accompanied by the recording fee required by §49.15, but there is no fee for recording a conveyance named in §49.31(b).
+\(e\) It is accompanied by the recording fee required by [[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.15   Fees for recording.|§49.15]], but there is no fee for recording a conveyance named in [[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.31   Applicability.|§49.31]](b).

 \[Doc.
 No. 1996, 29 FR 6486, May 19, 1964, as amended by Amdt.
 49-1, 31 FR 4499, Mar.
 17, 1966; Amdt.
 49-10, 70 FR 246, Jan.
 3, 2005\]